The raw Wild West of Jackson Hole, Wyoming

 a carriage house

 We stopped and chatted with the NPS crew.
 They were working diligently with care and thoughtfulness.
 I wanted to help.
-But, of course, I am not trained in the intricacies of restoring an historic building.
+But, of course, I am not trained in the intricacies of restoring a historic building.
 But it was satisfying to watch them.

 historic chapel